deepmodeling/abacus-develop/docs/quick_start/easy_install.md

 We offer a set of [toolchain](https://github.com/deepmodeling/abacus-develop/tree/develop/toolchain) scripts to compile and install all the requirements automatically and suitable for machine characteristic in an online or offline way.
-The toolchain can be downloaded with ABACUS repo, which is easily used and can have a convenient installation under HPC environment in both `GNU` or `Intel-oneAPI` toolchain.
+The toolchain can be downloaded with ABACUS repo, and users can easily compile the requirements by running *toolchain_[gnu,intel].sh* and ABACUS itself by running *build_abacus_[gnu,intel].sh* script in the toolchain directory in both `GNU` and `Intel-oneAPI` toolchain.
-Sometimes, ABACUS by toolchain installation may have highly efficient performance.
+Sometimes, ABACUS by toolchain installation may have better efficient performance due to the suitable compiled dependencies.

 Users should read the README in toolchain directory for most of the information before use, and a tutorial for using this toolchain can be accessed in [bohrium-notebook](https://nb.bohrium.dp.tech/detail/5215742477) as reference.

 > Notice: the toolchain is under development, please let we know if you encounter any problem in using this toolchain by raising issue or contacting us.